 In addition to medications, opiate rehabilitation programs often encourage the addict to participate in counseling sessions.
-According to the National Institute on Drug Abuse, these therapy sessions can take many forms, including:

 - Motivational interviewing.
 Therapists who use this technique encourage the addict to think about why he or she wants to stop using, and then the therapist tries to strengthen that resolve.

 - Family therapy.
 In some cases, addiction has its roots in family dysfunction.
 By bringing the entire family together to talk about the addiction, those dysfunctions can be addressed and resolved.